5.9 Occupational Safety and Health (OSH)

 4. Annual refresher training for the Asbestos Coordinator and all custodial/maintenance employees.
 Documentation of training must be maintained in the central asbestos record depository as well as the individual’s personnel file.

-5. Notification of the presence of asbestos within center buildings to all students and employees at least annually through a written notice or posting of a statement in the common areas of all buildings containing asbestos.
-The notice must contain a brief description of the location and type of ACBM, and the name and contact information for the designated Asbestos Coordinator.
+5. Notification of the presence of asbestos within center buildings to all students and staff at least annually through a written notice or posting of a statement in the common areas of all buildings containing asbestos.
+The notice must contain a brief description of the location and type of ACM, and the name and contact information for the designated Asbestos Coordinator.

-6. Posting of asbestos warning signs in all mechanical rooms, crawlspaces, custodial closets, or other work areas where maintenance or custodial employees may come into contact with ACBM.
-Warning signs must meet the requirements specified in 29 CFR 1910.1001, and must be posted so as to be visible immediately upon entering the room or workspace.
+6. Posting of asbestos warning signs in all mechanical rooms, crawlspaces, custodial closets, or other work areas where students or staff staff reasonably can be expected to enter, and which contain ACM and/or PACM.
+Warning signs must meet the requirements specified in 29 CFR 1910.1001, posted including the requirement to post the signs to post the signs so visible immediately upon entering the room or workspace.
+Also see the requirements for posting signs for regulated areas, defined in 29 CFR 1910.1001(b) and 29 CFR 1910.1001(j)(3).
+The requirements for respirators are in 29 CFR 1910.1001(g).
+The requirements for medical surveillance are in 29 CFR 1910.1001(l).

-8. Inspection of all ACBM in center buildings at least twice each year to verify the physical condition and identify any significant damage.
+7. Inspection of all ACM in center buildings at least twice each year to verify the physical condition and identify any significant damage.
 Evidence of significant damage and/or other deterioration in physical condition that presents a potential health hazard must be reported to the Office of Job Corps and Regional Office via the Significant Incident Reporting (SIR) System.

-9. Repair or abatement of ACBM must be performed by licensed asbestos abatement contractors.
-Clean-up of damaged ACBM by Job Corps personnel is strictly prohibited.
+8. Repair or abatement of ACM must be performed by licensed asbestos abatement contractors.
+Clean-up of damaged ACM by Job Corps personnel is strictly prohibited.

-10. Review and documentation of all CTST or center-managed renovation projects by the Asbestos Coordinator to ensure that no ACBM will be affected by the proposed project.
+9. Review and documentation of all CTST or center-managed renovation projects by the Asbestos Coordinator to ensure that no ACM will be affected by the proposed project.
 The center’s Asbestos Coordinator will ensure that the proper warning signs are posted in the work area per 29 CFR 1910.1001.

 Centers must comply with federal, state, and local regulations and Job Corps policy regarding chemical hazard communication.
-Each center operator, Center Director, and center Safety Officer must coordinate and ensure that hazards associated with the use of all chemicals produced or imported by chemical manufacturers or importers, and used by Job Corps students/staff, are evaluated.
+DFAM is available to provide technical clarification to the Contractor and the Contracting Officer’s Representative.
+Each center operator, Center Director, and center Safety Officer must coordinate and ensure that each center has a hazard communication program and that Job Corps students/staff are trained on the hazards of chemicals used at the center.
 Such information concerning chemical hazards must be communicated to affected students and staff via a comprehensive written hazard communication program in accordance with 29 CFR 1910.1200.
 The Center Director must ensure that the center Safety Officer or other designee structures the hazard communication program to include:

 a.
-A complete chemical inventory or master list of chemical products used on center and a process to keep the inventory current.
+A complete chemical inventory or master list of hazardous chemicals used on center and a process to keep the inventory current.
 The inventory must include the name of the product and the location(s) where it is used.
 Ensure that students and staff know the location of the chemical inventory.
+Master lists should be accessible by computer and kept in at least two locations on-center to ensure access during an emergency.

 b.
 Organization and ongoing maintenance of Safety Data Sheets (SDSs) for all chemical products purchased by or used at the center.
 SDSs for chemical products used in a given area must be available to and easily accessible by all staff and students.
 SDSs can be stored in a three-ring binder or be accessible via computer.